Identification, Images, & Information

 Canon 420EX flash (with a light diffuser)

-I really like photographing insects in their natural environment, doing their insecty-things.
-I also like shooting close-up portraits of their alien noggins.
+My preference is to photograph insects in their natural habitat, doing their insecty-things.
+I also enjoy a close-up portrait of their alien noggins.
 Here are a handful of favorites: